Everyone loves a nice new kitchen.

 It will be important that they understand exactly what your new hobs and oven will need.

-If you are replacing a gas cooker with an electric system you may still need a gas engineer to secure and seal off the existing pipes while removing unneeded valves and other equipment.
+If you are replacing a gas cooker with an electric system you will still need a gas engineer to secure and seal off the existing pipes while removing unneeded valves and other equipment.

 Upgrade the floor